1

 Work Japan

 No downhill or language skills required!
-Live and work for up to 12 months in one of the most unique places on the planet – with the option to pre-arrange a 3-4 month ski season job.
+Live and work for up to 12 months in one of the most unique places on the planet – with the option to pre-arrange a 3-4 month English-speaking ski season job.

 Out of this world